danielpizarrotadres/vi-and-vim-editors/README.md

         ✨ To move or copy text, you use pairs of commands.
 You move text with a **d** for "delete", then a **p** for "put".

         ✨ You copy text with a **y** for "yank", then a **p** for "put".

+    - ### Appending Text

+        You can precede movement commands with numbers.
+The command `4l` allow us move the cursor four spaces to the right, just as if you had typed `l`four times (`llll`).